artfuldev/KenTacToe/ReadMe.md

 ###Version 1.2
 * Minimax with Alpha-Beta Pruning implemented, though a bit buggy.
 * More robust evaluation function for 3x3 boxes.

+###Version 1.3
+* Minor bug and stability updates.
+* Evaluation function updated to work with any grid size (not restricted to 3x3 box any more).
+* AI almost still the same, with little to no modification.
+* Scoring system has been updated to double type instead of float to allow for more range of numbers to be used.

 ##Visions
 * PVS with Alpha Beta Negamax approach envisioned.